seanhatton/repronim.org/content/about/team.md

 ## Directory

-ReproNim Alumni are indicated by asterisks*
+ReproNim Alumni are indicated by asterisks.

 {{< people "repronim-team" >}}